atharshah1/MusicPad-pro/README.md

 # MusicPad-pro
-this is a website that contains pads having loop music
+this is a website that contains pads having loop music.